 Open = 4.5+ A = 4.0 B1 = 3.5 B2 = 3.0 C = 2.5 and below

-HOW THE LADDER WORKS?
+HOW DOES THE LADDER WORK?

 Initial Ladder position will be based on previous year's results for returning players and USTA “NTRP” self-rating for new players.
 The Coordinators will make final decisions on placement.
 New players and those who sign up after the season begins (May 15) will be placed at the bottom of their division.
 If you are unhappy with your initial divisional placement, you can request to be switched to a higher or lower division.
 Before you can make this request, you must play at least 3 matches inside of your division with lopsided scores.
 The coordinators also reserve the right to move a player, without their request, who is obviously in the wrong division.
 You move up and down the ladder based on your results as shown:

 Online ladder standings are typically updated twice a week.
 Updates are done chronologically based on matches submitted, not matches played.

 Final Ladder for the season will be updated after the Playoffs.
 Winners and finalists of their divisions will automatically finish as number 1 and 2.
 Semi-finalists will hold 3rd and 4th position.
 Everyone's else final ranking on the Ladder will based on their final position before the playoffs.